microsoft/WPF-Samples/Data Binding/CodeOnlyBinding/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Creating a Binding in Code Sample"
+description: "This sample shows how to create a simple binding in code.
+For more information, see How to: Create a Binding in Code."
+---

 # Creating a Binding in Code Sample
 This sample shows how to create a simple binding in code.
 For more information, see How to: Create a Binding in Code.